greenwichdn/AiTest/data/nlu.md

 ## intent:mood_disgust
 - ew those holes on the shirts
-- the stripe make me vomitted
+- the stripe make me want to vomit
-- how a yellow jean can match a purple raincoat
+- how can a yellow jean can match a purple raincoat

 // basic choices
 ## intent:location